 01 of 10

-This article by Louise Kerr offers step by step puppy grooming tips to help your puppy learn to accept handling and get used to grooming equipment.
+This article offers step by step puppy grooming tips to help your puppy learn to accept handling and get used to grooming equipment.
 That helps prevent your puppy from feeling scared when she goes to the groomers and even encourages puppies to enjoy the experience.

 02 of 10